off-by-some/contrakit/examples/quantum/README.md

 ## The Big Picture

-Formally, these examples explore one of the deepest puzzles in physics: why quantum mechanics defies our classical intuitions.
-Having established the basic setup, we now turn to the contradiction measure $K(P)$.

-These examples explore one of the deepest puzzles in physics: why quantum mechanics defies our classical intuitions.
+These examples explore how quantum mechanics differs from classical physics.
 We use the contradiction measure $K(P)$ to quantify how much info it costs to reconcile quantum action with classical expectations.

-Let us summarize the key insights; each reveals key aspects of quantum-classical boundaries:
+The key insights are as follows; each shows aspects of quantum-classical boundaries:
 - **Classical region:** $K(P) = 0$;
 - **Quantum region:** $K(P) > 0$ and grows smoothly with violation strength;
 - **Two flavors:** probabilistic violations $\sim 0.012$ bits; algebraic impossibility $\sim 0.132$ bits;

-We examine three landmark quantum scenarios that each represent a different facet of quantum nonclassic: Bell inequalities (CHSH) that reveal links exceeding classic limits, contextuality cycles (KCBS) that show measure incompatibilities in single systems, and the Magic Square that shows logical impossibilities resolved through quantum mechanics.
+We examine three quantum scenarios that each represent a different facet of quantum nonclassic: Bell inequalities (CHSH) that show links exceeding classic limits, contextuality cycles (KCBS) that show measure incompatibilities in single systems, and the Magic Square that shows logical impossibilities resolved through quantum mechanics.

-Across all examples, we verify the universal invariant that establishes an info-based boundary between classical and quantum physics: classical behavior costs nothing to explain classically ($K(P) = 0$), while genuinely quantum behavior always incurs a positive info cost ($K(P) > 0$) that grows smoothly as quantum effects strengthen, providing a continuous measure of quantum nonclassic that enables precise quantification of how quantum a given phenomenon truly is.
+Across all examples, we observe an invariant that establishes an info-based boundary between classical and quantum physics: classical behavior costs nothing to explain classically ($K(P) = 0$), while genuinely quantum behavior always incurs a positive info cost ($K(P) > 0$) that grows smoothly as quantum effects strengthen, providing a continuous measure of quantum nonclassic that enables precise quantification of how quantum a given phenomenon is.

 ### At a Glance